Welcome to Inspire Year 5

 Hebrews 13: 16

 In Computing, the children will learn how to input data and enhance their keyboard skills through Photostory 3.
+They will also partake in a Coding workshop this term.

 REMOTE LEARNING AT OLSA